dirtsimple/imposer/README.md

 ### Option Filtering

-To keep `imposer options review` and `imposer options diff` from including options you don't want to monitor, you can use the following API functions from `shell` blocks in your project or state modules:
+To keep `imposer options review` and `imposer options diff` from including options you don't want to monitor (because of "noise" or security concerns), you can use the following API functions from `shell` blocks in your project or state modules:

 * `exclude-options` *option-name...* -- Exclude one or more named options from `imposer options` commands, e.g. `exclude-options _edd_table_check`.
 You can exclude *part* of an option by using a dotted path, e.g. `sidebars_widgets.time` to exclude the `time` item under the `sidebars_widgets` option.